Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 We visited the picturesque river city of Whanganui, twice.
 We enjoyed the beautiful town centre, galleries, parks, and the mighty Wanganui river.

 During our trips to New Zealand, we visited Whanganui twice.
-We loved the beautiful town centre, galleries, parks, and the majestic Wanganui River.
+We went hiking and canoeing, played golf, walked along the mighty river and discovered the fantastic town centre.

 The Whanganui River is New Zealand's third-longest and is significant to the Maori people.
 After extensive discussion, the river was granted its own legal identity, complete with the rights, duties, and liabilities of a legal person.
 New Zealand, North island

-The Whanganui River in New Zealand holds deep spiritual significance for the Māori people.
-It was given its own legal identity and the same rights, obligations, and liabilities as a person.
-This groundbreaking recognition later inspired similar rights for the Ganges River in India.
+The Whanganui River in New Zealand is very important to the Māori people.
+It was legally recognised as a person, with the same rights and responsibilities.
+This idea later inspired India to give similar rights to the Ganges River.

 The river and its unique fauna.